a-barinov/liteqube/README.md

  - Includes base system, network and usb components

 12 February 2022, version 0.91 'Almost There':
- - Changes to debian-core are now persistent and survive system updates
+ - All changes to debian-core are now persistent and survive system updates
  - Added vpn, storage, vnc/rdp and audio qubes

+26 June 2022, version 0.92
+ - Added printing support
+ - Added mirage firewall working on Qubes 4.1, switched to mirage firewall by default
+ - Fixed empty folders not pulled into git repo, ruining the installation